 To be eligible for RIT Aid as well as federal aid, you must maintain full-time status which is a minimum of 12 semester credits.

 The Education Abroad office will provide you with a budget worksheet that outlines your expected costs for the program you are interested in.
-You will need to make an appointment with your financial aid advisor and provide them with your program budget worksheet to understand how much aid you may be eligible for.
+You will need to make an appointment with your RIT Financial Aid Assistant Director and provide them with your program budget worksheet to understand how much aid you may be eligible for.
 It is important to do this early in the application process prior to the application deadline.

 Scholarships & Fellowships